Hofls/useful-info/ideas-strategies-concepts/human-mind.md

 * `Reinforcement` - consequence applied to the action, that will guide future behavior
 * `Hedonic treadmill` - tendency of humans to return to base level of happiness despite major positive or negative life changes
 * `Thinking outside of the box` - looking for not obvious solutions, questioning assumptions/limitations
-* `Soft skills`: Communication, Flexibility, Integrity(ethics), Interpersonal skills, Positive attitude, Professionalism, Responsibility, Teamwork, Work ethic
+* `Soft skills` - Communication, Flexibility, Integrity(ethics), Interpersonal skills, Positive attitude, Professionalism, Responsibility, Teamwork, Work ethic
 * `Incentive` - motivators which reward actions to yield a desired outcome
 * `Human–computer interaction (HCI)` - studies the design and use of computer technology, focused on the interfaces between people and computers